 - People living in or near a military base or an area with AFFF contamination.

-Who Can Qualify to File A Fire Fighting Foam Cancer Lawsuit?
+Who Can Qualify to File An AFFF Firefighting Foam Lawsuit?

 You qualify to file a firefighting foam lawsuit if you have been exposed to PFAS and have developed one of several specific conditions.